PaulDKim/CTF-notes/File-Upload.md

 - **Effect**: The filter might treat the file name as valid despite the colon, allowing it to pass as a `.jpg` file when it could be a `.php` file.

 ---

+## Validating File Content
+In the previous sections, we were dealing with web applications that only validate for the `file extension` in the file name.
+However, this is not very secure.
+Many modern web applications are now incorporating `file content validation` to ensure the content of the loaded file matches with the specific type.
+There are two common methods for validating file content:
+1. `Content-Type Header`
+2. `File Content`

+---

+### Content Type